 Electronic Health Record (EHR) Fraud:

 “Electronic Health Record” (EHR) or Electronic Medical Record (EMR) Risk Adjustment” Fraud – These software systems are technically “digital patient charts”.
 Hospitals and providers are incentivized by the government to use them because they not only improve information sharing between providers, they integrate diagnostic and procedural codes with billing systems for consistency.
 Companies that develop and sell EHR systems and services face liability, and fraud claims, when they install systems that do not meet certification standards, or when they fraudulently claim EHR incentive payments, or when they design/install systems that purposefully increase reimbursements through upcoding or unbundling.

 Additionally, EHR marketing may be involved with unlawful kickbacks with providers regarding hospital selection of EHR systems.

-These are only some examples of the type of fraud that can occur in government healthcare.
+These are only some examples of the types of healthcare fraud that can occur in government healthcare.
 Whistleblowers play a critical role in bringing this type of fraud to light and holding wrongdoers accountable when they try to cheat the system.
-If you would like more information, or would like to speak to our experienced whistleblower attorneys, please contact us for a no cost, confidential consultation.
+If you would like more information on types of healthcare fraud, or would like to speak to our experienced whistleblower attorneys, please contact us for a no cost, confidential consultation.